chri3i/Tinvaak2/README.md

 ## Post-Installation

 ### Game Folder
 The installation will create a copy of your Skyrim Special Edition game in Instalation Folder/Game Root.
-This will then contain all the necessary files such as SKSE, ENB Binaries, Reshade Binaries and mod required dlls such as Engine Fixes.
+This will then contain all the necessary files such as SKSE, ENB Binaries and mod required dlls such as Engine Fixes.
 There is no need to copy anything to your Steam version of Skyrim as we will be running SKSE from within this folder to play the game.

 ### ENB